A Guess Isn’t Good Enough for a Jury

 Any clinical examination by a Forensic Psychiatrist includes assessment of malingering.
 It is an important part of the Fellowship requirement for Board-Certification in Forensic Psychiatry.
 Detecting Malingering is a feature of fellowship training.
 A significant proportion of Board Certified Forensic Psychiatrists were “grandfathered” in before completion of a Fellowship was required.
 Attorneys who retain fellowship-trained Forensic Psychiatrists can be assured they are educated about detection of malingering.
 Even many years after fellowship, this skill deepens with experience and in med-legal work, it is essential.
 Dr. Adhia has been assessing malingering for more than 5 years in his forensic practice.

-What appears to be malingering can be inconsistent reporting due to other psychiatric conditions.
-Examples follow.
+What appears to be malingering can instead be inconsistent statements due to other psychiatric conditions.
+This might look like lying.

 Other Factors to Consider: